 Vesting Criteria: Participants are 100% vested in their account accumulations upon obtaining age 55 in an active employee status before terminating from the University.
 Termination of employment prior to age 55, for any reason other than total disability, will result in forfeiture of all IUSERP account accumulations.
 A participant who becomes totally disabled prior to age 55 shall be 100% vested upon reaching age 55 if he/she remains totally disabled through that date.
 Participants who begin employment following age 55 shall be 100% vested in their account accumulations upon termination from Indiana University.
-In the event of a participant's death after having obtained age 55, account accumulations will be distributed to the designated beneficiary.
+If a non-vested participant with at least 10 years of full-time service with Indiana University terminates employment with Indiana University due to death, the entire amount in her or his IUSERP account shall be 100% vested.
+Distribution of the vested participant account shall be made to the beneficiary within a reasonable period of time after the participant's death, but in no event later than the sixtieth (60th) day after the last day of the year in which the death of a participant occurs.